SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

         > Note: This change is required as the *S4HCIsConnectedIndicator* value is dependent on the setup of destinations.
 Destinations only work on a deployed application and cannot be tested locally.

 4. Open the */poetryslammanager/webapp/index.html* web application and open one of the poetry slams.
-5. Choose *Create Project in S4 Hana Cloud*.
+5. Choose *Create Project in SAP S/4HANA Cloud*.
 The system creates a project in SAP S/4HANA Cloud Public Edition and displays the details in the *Project Details* section.

 6. After clicking on the project link, the system opens a browser window with the SAP S/4HANA Cloud Public Edition project overview.